This document defines Evolve Housing’s policy on tenancy charges including rent and non-rent debts.

 Evolve Housing understands there are competing demands upon families to meet their commitments; however the payment of rent and non-rent charges should be considered a priority.
 Evolve Housing will treat the recovery of rent and non-rent arrears with privacy and sensitivity.

 Evolve Housing is committed to maintaining its function as a social housing provider.

 Evolve Housing is able to apply and recover tenancy related charges in accordance with the provisions of the Residential Tenancies Act 2010 and the Housing Act 2001.

-Former tenants must pay all money owing on vacated accounts.
-Evolve Housing will take action through the NCAT to recover monies owing, or pursue legal action if former tenants do not make repayments.
-Evolve Housing will refund any credit amounts.
+Former Tenants must pay all money owing on ex Tenant accounts.
+Evolve Housing will take action through the NSW Civil & Administrative Tribunal (NCAT) to recover monies owing, or pursue legal action if former Tenants do not make repayments.

-Evolve Housing will always contact tenants in writing if their accounts fall into arrears.
-Additionally Evolve Housing may also contact tenants by phone, or by visiting them in their homes.
-Evolve Housing will respond quickly to ensure the tenant pays their tenancy charges on time and to help prevent the debt from escalating.
+Evolve Housing may contact Tenants in writing, by phone, SMS, or by visiting them in their homes if their accounts fall into arrears.
+Evolve Housing will act quickly to help ensure the Tenant pays their tenancy charges on time and to help prevent the debt from escalating.

 - The tenant’s payment patterns.

 - The amount of time the tenant has been in arrears and the amount of arrears.